JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ### 1 The Woman - healed

+Context: A woman with an issue of blood touched Jesus' garment and was healed of her chronic ailment.

 - ΔOS = +0.60 (Cured of 12-year chronic illness, social restoration)
 - VSA = 0.58
 - Tc = 0.40